 Galveston Restaurants on The Strand

 The Strand Historic District in downtown Galveston is a designated National Historic Landmark District comprised of gorgeous Victorian-era buildings that now house a distinctive array of eateries, galleries, and shops.
-Our favorite Galveston Strand restaurants for lunch or dinner in & around this area include:
+Our favorite Galveston Strand restaurants around this area include:

 - Rudy & Paco’s